La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 However, in spoken language it is still necessary to put a short pause before and after le cmevla.

-Bob's first name goes into Lojban without much changes.
-The same for the name _Lojban_.
-It's a cmevla and is written as **.lojban.**:
+Bob's first name, the name of the language _Lojban_ can be used in Lojban without many changes:

 > **la .lojban. cu bangu mi**
 > _I speak Lojban._